Jian-l/academic-kickstart/content/home/experience.md

   description = """<br  />
   <ul>
   <li>Developed and utilized Python scripts to pull, clean, and analyze wind farm operational data from over 1,000 turbines to identify potential operational issue using outlier detection algorithms.</li>
-  <li>• Assisted in statistical analysis in accessing power efficiency gains of various wind turbine technology upgrades.</li>
+  <li>Assisted in statistical analysis in accessing power efficiency gains of various wind turbine technology upgrades.</li>
   <li>Responsible for compiling, processing, and quality checking operational data requests used for revenue budgeting.</li>
   </ul>"""